deshdilshan/riverviewcs/README.md

 Go to the project file which is reverviewcsassesments.
 Config the .env file. [put the username, password and database name of the database] Run “php artisan migrate”
-Go to this URL and install the postman chrom app in your chrome browser.
+Go to this https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en and install the postman chrom app in your chrome browser.

 *******API DOCUMENTATION********